shopsys/shopsys/docs/model/model-rules.md

 ### Model without persisted entity representation
 Some models do not have a persisted entity that represents a model.
-For example one of them is `Feed`, even though it does not have a entity, it is related to the e-commerce domain and because of that we keep it in the model namespace.
+For example one of them is `Feed`, even though it does not have a entity, it is related to the ecommerce domain and because of that we keep it in the model namespace.

 Models without a persisted entity: